manoa-bazaar/home-page/index.md

 <img src="doc/signup.png" width="70%" alt="sign up">

-### Sign in
+### Sign In

-You can click log in to sign into your account:
+You can click log in to access your account:

 <a href="http://mymanoalist520.meteorapp.com/#/signin">Manoalist sign in page</a>